The family and friends of the late Claude H. Organ, Jr.,

 The Organ Fellow will make his or her own travel arrangements.

-Applications are due no later than June 1, 2015, and consist of the following items:
+Applications are due no later than June 1, 2016, and consist of the following items submitted as a PDF in this order:

 - An essay, of up to two pages, describing why the applicant wishes to